CDAT/cdms/docs/source/manual/cdms_5.rst

 Plot Method
 ~~~~~~~~~~~

-The ``plot`` method is documented in the UV-CDAT Reference Manual.
+The ``plot`` method is documented in the CDAT Reference Manual.
 This
 section augments the documentation with a description of the optional
 keyword arguments.
 The general form of the plot command is: